tetris245/ULTRAbc/README.md

 Changes for future version

-* Added "Default Background" button in Character Info screen
+* Added "Default Background" button in Character Info screen and Timer Cell
 * Added the Backgrounds page to the GUI:
   - Moved there the options to have access to all BC standard backgrounds, disable background color for UBC messages and extend using of Character Info background to other screens
-  - Added option to remove background buttons in Character Info screen
+  - Added options to remove background buttons in Character Info screen and Timer Cell